AnnijaSve/AnnijaSve/README.md

 Hello!
 I am a Software Engineer from Latvia, who likes to learn something new every day.
 Get in touch - linkedin.com/in/ajinnA/

+Here are some of my projects:

+-The game: Rock Paper Scissors Lizard and Spock: https://github.com/AnnijaSve/Paper-Rock-Scissors-Lizard-Spock

+A slightly more advanced version, two additional options added for choice.
+Have fun! :)